LowellObservatory/Docker_LDT/sysTools/README.md

 The docker-compose file is rather simple, and really just uses the READMEs of the original dockerfiles to get them up and running.
 I've included static copies of those here as a reference.
+I've disabled two ports on the Jekyll side since I wasn't sure what they were actually for, and moved one port to not conflict with the Grafana installation sitting on :3000.